Report on Press Conferences held worldwide

 Voice of the Faithful in the Diocese of Bridgeport, Connecticut: Catholic community supporting survivors of clerical sexual abuse, supporting priests of integrity, urging structural reform of the church.
 Contact Joseph F. O'Callaghan.

-Voice of the Faithful of Greater Philadelphia: Catholics committed to actively participating in the governance and guidance of the Catholic Church.
-Contact Marita Green.
+Voice of the Faithful NW Chicago: Catholics committed to actively participating in the governance and guidance of the Catholic Church.
+Contact Robert Kopp

 Voice of the Faithful, Santa Barbara: a Catholic community supporting survivors of abuse and priests of integrity, work for transparency and lay participation in Church governance.
 Contact Marie Foley.